-- Supervisors and WVU Medical Management will work with employees on procedures for isolation and return to work guidance.
+- Supervisors and Shared Services will work with employees on procedures for isolation and return to work guidance.

 - Units and supervisors should ensure that the privacy and confidentiality of all students and employees is maintained during any efforts to identify potential close contacts.

 Contact Tracing and Quarantine

 While COVID-19 is a highly contagious disease, the best evidence indicates that the disease is unlikely to spread through casual contact.

 The goal of contact tracing is to identify, through a series of interviews, those individuals who have had significant close contact with someone who tests positive for COVID-19.